DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Top brass at round table fell into silence.
 What is youngster saying?
-Under odds glances, Kay remove Drake Nail magazine and took out bullets from it.
+Under odds glances, Kai remove Drake Nail magazine and took out bullets from it.

 "In world that I know Great War ended hundred years ago.
 This bayonet is latest anti non-humans weapon, built based on Great War records.
 It is not weapon of this world."

 Elf bullet which looked like a fragment of crystal.
-Kay threw it without words and Fairin caught it.
+Kai threw it without words and Fairin caught it.

 "The same about my martial arts.
 The gargoyle, that attacked Neo Vishal, and cryptids, with their thick skin, are not affected by bullets.